Certsoftt/loan-app/myloanapp/README.md

 ## Features
 - **Authentication:**
 Email/password, Google sign-in, email verification, and biometric login (Face ID/Touch ID).
+Forgot/Reset Password (firebase)

+- **Logging/Analytics:**
+A simple logging utility is used to track offline login and password reset attempts.
+In production, this can be replaced with a full analytics solution (e.g., Firebase Analytics, Sentry).

 - **Loan Management:**
 View, apply for, and track the status of loans (pending, approved, rejected, flagged for review).

 - **Offline Support:**
 Create loans offline, cache them locally, and sync to Firestore when back online.
 Displays both cached and mock/sample loans when offline.
+Offline Mock login.

 - **Push Notifications:**
 Integrated with Expo Notifications for real-time updates.